YinHK-gameDev/unity-learn/tags & layers/README.md

 ### Tags
 A tag is **a reference word** which you can assign to one or more GameObjects.
-For example, you might define “Player” tags for player-controlled characters and an “Enemy” tag for non-player-controlled characters.
+For example, you might define "Player" tags for player-controlled characters and an "Enem" tag for non-player-controlled characters.
 You might define items the player can collect in a Scene with a “Collectable” tag.

 Tags help you identify GameObjects for scripting purposes.